nnnkit/AC-JS-value-variable-and-types/Ex1-explanation/value.md

 #### 2. Object (Non-Primitive) Data Type:

 For storing some complicated data, programmig languages provide some ways to handle it, starting from primitive type.
-They have built-in support (adding, removeing, changing) for these kind of data types.
+They have built-in support (adding, removing, changing) for these kind of data types.
 Everything that is not primitive is an object in JavaScript. example: function, array etc.

+//FEEDBACK: this section is very hard to understand.

 **Non-Primitive Data Types are mutable (can be changed).**